Telnet protocol | How it works?

 If I define it in a single line, the telnet protocol was developed to access the terminal of a remote machine, that is not reachable physically.
 After the standardization of networking protocol such as TCP/IP, a serving can run on a server and a client can request a resource.

 A resource could be via HTTP protocol or other.
-But what if an administrator wants to modify any configuration, need to add a software package, restart the machine or want to perform any other activities?
+But what if an administrator wants to modify any configuration, needs to add a software package, restart the machine, or wants to perform any other activities?

 How does telnet work?